• head_banner_01

 1. What is CCS Charging?

-CCS, or the Combined Charging System, is a versatile EV fast-charging standard widely used in North America and Europe.
-This charging standard enables both AC (slow) and DC (fast) charging through a single connector, allowing EVs to charge at multiple speeds with one plug.
-The CCS connector combines the standard AC charging pins (used in J1772 in North America or Type 2 in Europe) with additional DC pins.
-This setup provides flexibility for EV users, who can use the same port for both slow, overnight AC charging and high-speed DC fast charging, which can significantly reduce charging time.
+CCS (Combined Charging System) is a versatile EV charging standard widely used in North America and Europe.
+It supports both AC (Alternating Current) and DC (Direct Current) charging through a single connector, offering great flexibility to users.
+The CCS connector combines standard AC charging pins (such as J1772 in North America or Type 2 in Europe) with two additional DC pins, enabling both slow AC charging and high-speed DC fast charging through the same port.

-Fast Charging: DC fast charging can often recharge an EV battery up to 80% in under 30 minutes, depending on the vehicle and charging station.
+• Fast Charging: DC fast charging can typically charge a battery to 80% in under 30 minutes, significantly reducing charging time.

-Widely Adopted: Used by major automakers and integrated into a growing number of public charging stations.
+• Wide Adoption: Adopted by major automakers and integrated into an increasing number of public charging stations.

 Volkswagen ID.4